 First Period lantern clocks were made with balance-wheel control and having a sundial indoors or outside in the garden to correct and regulate a clocks time would have been very useful in rural areas.
 In the English provinces during the early 1630s, when time was governed by Sun Up and Sun Down, provincial domestic clockmaking had barely just begun and this sundial would have helped its first owners to plan and organise their days much better than before - with the added bonus of being able to take the sundial on long journeys if so desired.
 The dial would have been mounted on a small wooden plinth.

 Above.
 Showing evidence of the dial being secured to a mount (probably wooden).
-Photograph Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Below Showing a rear view of the 1634 sundial.
 Note the original gnomon and gnomon back support rivets still in place.
 Private collection, Photograph Lee Borrett.

 Being almost 400 years old, this exceptionally early provincial clockmakers sundial is an historically important survivor and is very interesting in its own right, but because of its known year of making being 1634 - it also has a fascinating historical link to The English Civil War which ultimately led to the death of the King Charles I in 1649

 Charles I, King of England, reigned 1625–1649.
 This portrait was painted in 1633 and just before the Ship Tax that would turn out to be very unpopular with the people.
 Daniel Mytens I Alamy.com

 When King Charles I from October 1634 onwards levied ship money during peacetime and then extended it to the inland counties of England without Parliamentary approval it provoked fierce resistance and was one of the grievances of the English propertied class in the lead-up to the English Civil War.